Academy of Radiology Research Distinguished Investigator Award

 - Demonstrated accomplishment as an independent investigator with a substantial ongoing research program.
 The nominee should have completed at least 6 cumulative years of funding as the Principal Investigator of major competitive extramural research grants.

-The nomination deadline is Monday, March 6, 2017.
-Award recipients will be named in the summer of 2017.
+The nomination deadline of February 15 has expired for 2016.
+Award recipients will be named in the summer of 2016.

 Future applications may be submitted by either the Chair or Research Chair of an academic Department of Radiology utilizing the nomination worksheet which will be made available upon opening for 2017 Distinguished Investigator nominees.